whiskyechobravo/kerko/docs/config-params.md

 You may define additional facets.
 See [Defining custom facets based on Zotero collections].

-!!! warning "Modifies the search index"
+!!! warning "Modifies the search index schema"

-    Most of the `kerko.facets.*` parameters require that you run the `sync index --full` command after you have changed them.
+    Most of the `kerko.facets.*` parameters require that you run the `flask kerko clean index && flask kerko sync index` command after you have changed them.
 See [synchronization commands] for details.

 ### `collection_key`